 Reliable customer reviews - how we verify authenticity

-Hosttest offers no benefits or incentives for submitting reviews.
+hosttest offers no benefits or incentives for submitting reviews.
 We also do not reward the withdrawal of negative reviews.

-Furthermore, our review guidelines apply when submitting reviews.
+In addition, our review guidelines apply when submitting reviews.

-Quality assurance of reviews
+Quality assurance for reviews

-• Visitors to hosttest can also report suspicious reviews via the providers' profile pages.
+- Visitors to hosttest can also report suspicious reviews via the providers' profile pages.
 The review will then be manually checked by us and removed if necessary.

 This is how each review is verified: